Samoa at the 2015 Pacific Games

 Samoa competed at the 2015 Pacific Games in Port Moresby, Papua New Guinea from 4 to 18 July 2015.
 Samoa listed 405 competitors as of 4 July 2015.
 Eight competitors were qualified in two sports.
+The Pacific Games serve as a crucial multi-sport event that not only fosters athletic excellence but also strengthens regional identity and cultural exchange among the participating Pacific Island nations.

 Athletics

 Samoa qualified 5 athletes in track and field: